Umit8098/Proj_Auth_Dj_Allauth_Google_Official_doc_CH-11_V.02/Readme.md

 # Google API Ayarları

+For Google authentication, follow these steps:
 Google kimlik doğrulaması için şu adımları takip edin:

-1. [Google API Console](https://console.cloud.google.com/) adresine gidin ve yeni bir proje oluşturun.
+1. [Google API Console](https://console.cloud.google.com/) Go to and create a new project.
-2. "OAuth Consent Screen" ayarlarını yapılandırın.
+2. "OAuth Consent Screen" configure settings.
-3. "Credentials" sekmesinden `GOOGLE_CLIENT_ID` ve `GOOGLE_SECRET` bilgilerini alın.
+3. Get `GOOGLE_CLIENT_ID` and `GOOGLE_SECRET` information from the "Credentials" tab.
-4. Bu bilgileri `.env` dosyanıza ekleyin.
+4. Add this information to your `.env` file.

 """